MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-actions.md

 ---
 # required metadata

-title: Governance log | Microsoft Docs
+title: Governance | Microsoft Docs
-description: This topic lists and describes all the governance actions that can be taken in Cloud App Security.
+description: This topic lists and describes all the governance actions that can be taken in Cloud App Security and the log messages that track them.
 keywords:
 author: rkarlin
 ms.author: rkarlin
 manager: mbaldwin
-ms.date: 11/03/2016
+ms.date: 11/21/2016
 ms.topic: article
 ms.prod:
 ms.service: cloud-app-security